datascienceclubUVU/UVU-2022-2023/Relational Databases (SQL)/Tutorials/SQL/Basic SQL Statements.md

-# Learn Beginner SQL in 5 steps in 5 minutes!
-#### Written by: Terence Shin
-### ~
+# SQL for Beginners
-## _Introduction_
+## <ins>Introduction</ins>
-#### So you want to learn SQL?
-Great, you should!

-#### Did you know it’s the number one most desired skill for data analysts and data engineers and the third most desired skill for data scientists?
-#### In this article, I’m going to explain to you how to query with SQL in the easiest way possible.
-But first, let me define a couple of terms…
-#### If this is the kind of stuff that you like, be one of the FIRST to subscribe to my new YouTube channel here!
-While there aren’t any videos yet, I’ll be sharing lots of amazing content like this but in video form.
-Thanks for your support :)
+#### Interested in learning more about the world of databases?
+Look no further than SQL!
+This tutorial will be your guide to learn the basic SQL statements.
+Enjoy!

-## _Definitions_
+## <ins>Definitions</ins>
+#### A <i>column</i>, also called an "attribute" or "field", describes an aspect of a data point.
+For example, height, weight, and age may all be columns.
-#### A _row_, also called a record, is a collection of attributes (variables) that represent a single entity.
-For example, one row may represent one hospital patient and may have attributes/variables like age, weight, height, etc…
+#### A <i>row</i>, also called a record, is a collection of columns that represent a single data point.
+For example, one row may represent one hospital patient and may have attributes like age, weight, and height.
-#### A _table_ is a collection of rows with the same attributes (with the same variables).
-What helps me the most is to think of a table as an Excel table.
+#### A <i>table</i> is a collection of rows and columns.
+This is the most basic unit found in a database and will be the foundation of this tutorial.

-example of a table
-IMAGE GOES HERE
-#### A _query_ is a request for data from a database table or combination of tables.
-Using the table above, I would write a query if I wanted to find all patients that were older than 23 years old.

-## _How to Write A SQL_
+#### A <i>query</i> is a specific selection of columns from a table that can include filters to limit the rows retrieved.
+A google search is an example of a query.

+## <ins>The 5 Basic SQL Statements</ins>
 #### Since this is a tutorial for beginners, I’m going to show you how to write a query if you wanted to extract data from one table.
 #### There are five components to a basic query:
    - _SELECT_ **(mandatory)**